1. Attendance and Voting

 The following members of the college have the right and responsibility to attend faculty meetings, with voice and vote: (1) the president, the dean of the faculty, professors, associate professors, and assistant professors appointed to regular full-time or part-time tenured or tenure-track positions; (2) all individuals on non-tenure-track, renewable contracts, who teach regularly in the college curriculum and whose primary affiliation is with Amherst College; (3) all persons with visiting teaching appointments, for the duration of their appointment at Amherst College, provided that appointment is their primary professional responsibility at the time; and, (4) the following members of the administration: the dean of students, the class deans of students, the dean of admission and financial aid, the director of financial aid, the librarian of the college, the chief information officer, the director of the academic computer center, the director of health services, the director of the counseling center, the director of athletics, the registrar, and the director of the Mead Art Museum.

-Student members of these committees and those officers of the Association of Amherst Students include: student members of the Committee on Educational Policy, the College Council, the Committee on Priorities and Resources, the Committee on Admission and Financial Aid, the Committee on Discipline, and the Library Committee, and the four executive officers of the student governing body.
-The editor-in-chief and the publisher of The Amherst Student are invited guests at Faculty meetings for purposes of information.3.
+Student members of these committees and those officers of the Association of Amherst Students include: student members of the Committee on Educational Policy (CEP), the College Council, the Committee on Priorities and Resources, the Committee on Admission and Financial Aid, the Committee on Discipline, and the Library Committee, and the four executive officers of the student governing body.
+The editor-in-chief and the publisher of the Amherst Student are invited guests at faculty meetings for purposes of information.3.
 Regular Faculty Meetings

-During the academic year the faculty holds at least three stated meetings which take place in the Converse Auditorium: one at the opening of college, one before spring vacation for the approval of new courses or changes in courses for the coming college year, and a meeting immediately before commencement.
+During the academic year the faculty holds at least three stated meetings that normally take place in Cole Assembly Room in Converse Hall: one at the opening of college, one before spring vacation for the approval of new courses or changes in courses for the coming college year, and a meeting immediately before commencement.

 The meetings at the opening of college and before commencement are normally held in the morning.
 Other faculty meetings are normally held on Tuesday evenings at 7:30.
 The first and third Tuesday evenings of months when the college is in session are reserved for meetings of the faculty. faculty meetings schedule.4.
 Special Faculty Meetings